Though some say the "Falling Man" photo of a 9/11 jumper may depict a man named Jonathan Briley, his true identity remains uncertain.

 Another reporter for Esquire claimed that the man was a different employee of Windows on the World, a sound engineer named Jonathan Briley.
 Briley’s manager at Windows on the World, as well as his family, agreed that the man’s clothing in the photo resembled Briley’s usual attire.

 “When I first looked at the picture […] and I saw it was a man — tall, slim, I said, ‘If I didn’t know any better, that could be Jonathan,'” his sister Gwendolyn told The Sunday Mirror.

 Today, “The Falling Man” represents much more than just one man’s fate that day.
-It encapsulates everyone that day who chose to jump and has become a point of introspection for those who watched the tragedy from afar: given the choice, or perhaps lack thereof, what would you have done that day?
+It encapsulates all the 9/11 jumpers who chose to leap and has become an impetus for introspection for those who watched the tragedy from afar: given the choice, or perhaps lack thereof, what would you have done that day?

 “I’ve never regretted taking that photograph.
 It’s one of the only photographs that shows someone dying that day,” Drew said, pointing out again that most photos reflect the destruction of the towers and not the pain of the people.
 “We have a terrorist attack on our own soil and we still don’t have pictures of people dying.”

 Drew hopes that “The Falling Man” can now come out of the shadows after almost two decades.
-It’s no longer a gruesome shot of a single man’s fate, but a quiet reminder, suspended in history, of the fate of dozens.
+It’s no longer a gruesome shot of a single 9/11 jumper’s fate, but a quiet reminder, suspended in history, of the fate of dozens.

 “I like to think of him as sort of the unknown soldier,” said Drew.
 “Let him represent everyone that had that fate that day.”

 After learning about “The Falling Man” photo of a 9/11 jumper believed to be Jonathan Briley, read about some of the most popular 9/11 conspiracy theories.
 Then, see the most poignant artifacts from 9/11.